forem/forem/app/javascript/crayons/Dropdown/__stories__/dropdowns.md

 #### Expected interaction pattern

-When either the Preact component is used with appropriate props, or the HTML variant is initialized, all crayons dropdowns should conform to the following
+When either the Preact component is used with appropriate props, or the HTML variant is initialized, all Crayons dropdowns should conform to the following
 behaviors:

 - The dropdown opens and closes with a mouse click on the trigger button